How do the current sanctions on Russia impact my Brex account?

 Card transactions are not permitted in sanctioned regions of Ukraine, which currently includes Crimea, Donetsk, and Luhansk.
 Transactions in non-sanctioned regions are permitted.

-Brex Cash accounts
+Brex business accounts

 Transactions to and from sanctioned regions of Ukraine are not permitted, which currently includes Crimea, Donetsk, and Luhansk.
 Transactions are permitted in non-sanctioned regions.